zk-mt/alexandria-library-public/README.md

 ### First-Time Setup

 1. Access the application
-2. If no admin exists, you'll be prompted to create one
-3. Login with your admin credentials
+2. Login with your admin credentials located in the .env file
-4. Configure district settings in the admin panel
+3. Configure district settings in the admin panel

 ### Admin Functions